test2user-aqil/wdc_baku/README.md

 ## Scheduling

-The script is set to run every 2 hours using GitHub Actions.
+The script is set to run every hour using GitHub Actions.
 You can adjust the schedule by modifying the workflow file in the `.github/workflows` directory.